Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator: Introduction and Main Results

 For $k < 0$, the proof is based on the coercivity, boundedness below and lower semicontinuity of $J_{\ln}$.
 Uniqueness is established using convexity by paths.

-It is worth noting that $\frac{4}{N}$ is critical, corresponding to the critical exponent in the logarithmic Schrödinger equation with logarithmic nonlinearity.
+It is worth noting that $\frac{4}{N}$ is critical, corresponding to the critical exponent in the logarithmic Schr\"odinger equation with logarithmic nonlinearity.
 When $k = \frac{4}{N}$, using Pitt's inequality (\ref{pitt}), we see that the growth rate of the logarithmic nonlinearity in (\ref{case1}) matches that of the principal term.
-Therefore, it is not possible to deduce that the sequence $\{u_n\}$ is bounded based solely on the boundedness of the functional $J_{\ln}(u_n)$, as shown in Proposition \ref{yjxx}.
+Therefore, it is impossible to deduce that the sequence $\{u_n\}$ is bounded based solely on the boundedness of the functional $J_{\ln}(u_n)$, as shown in Proposition \ref{yjxx}.

-In \cite{hernandez2022small}, Alberto Saldana studied logarithmic Laplacian, analyzing small order asymptotic behavior in nonlinear fractional problems.
-They provided the first existence result for solutions with logarithmic nonlinear terms in the logarithmic Laplacian framework for $k \in \left(0, \frac{4}{N}\right)$.
-However, they did not address whether a solution exists for $k \geq \frac{4}{N}$.
-The existence of solutions for the critical logarithmic Schrödinger equation with $k \geq \frac{4}{N}$ also remains an open question.
+In \cite{hernandez2022small}, Alberto Saldana investigated logarithmic Laplacian, analyzing small order asymptotic behavior in nonlinear fractional problems.
+They provided the first existence result for solutions with logarithmic nonlinear terms in the logarithmic Laplacian framework for $k \in\big(0,\frac { N } { 4 }\big)$.
+However, the existence of solutions for $k \geq \frac{4}{N}$ was not addressed.
+The existence of solutions to the critical logarithmic Schr\"odinger equation with $k \geq \frac{4}{N}$ still remains open.

 For compactly supported Dini continuous functions $u: \mathbb { R } ^ { N } \rightarrow \mathbb { R } ,$ the logarithmic Laplacian $( - \Delta ) ^ { \ln }$ has the integro-differential formula defined in \cite{chen2019dirichlet} with the constants $c _ { N } : = \frac { \Gamma ( N / 2 ) } { \pi ^ { N / 2 } }$ and $\rho _ { N } = 2 \ln 2 + \psi \left( \frac { N } { 2 } \right) - \gamma,$ where $\psi=\frac{\Gamma^{\prime}}{\Gamma}$ is the Digamma function, $\gamma=-\Gamma^{\prime}\left(1\right)$ is the Euler Mascheroni constant.
 It was demonstrated in \cite{chen2019dirichlet} that for \( s = 0 \), the following holds for \( u \in C_c^3 \left( \mathbb{R}^N \right) \)